 This cloud reliance is a major risk with smart home devices, which is why there is a push towards “local-only” home automation.
 There have been cases where people have not been able to turn on their heating in the depths of winter, due to smart thermostat cloud outages.

-In other cases, Amazon Web Services or Microsoft Azure have had a partial outages.
+In other cases, Amazon Web Services or Microsoft Azure have had partial outages.
 As these platforms power cloud services for a wide range of smart home manufacturers, the impact is felt far and wide.

-6. Check the Alexa Skill is Enabled
+6. If Alexa is Unresponsive, Check if the Skill is Enabled

 If the problem is not with the manufacturer’s app, you’ll need to look at its connection to Alexa, which takes the form of a “Skill”.